Geographypods.com - School Geography

 Task 3 - You will need the OS Explorer Map of Bristol West to complete this activity.

 Task 4 - Over to you.
-In a group of three, design a 'Clever OS Map Challenge' consisting of 10 quesions similar to the one you have just completed in task 3.
+In a group of three, design a 'Clever OS Map Challenge' consisting of 10 questions similar to the one you have just completed in task 3.
 You will be using 'Purbeck and South Dorset' or 'Norfolk Coast' Explorer maps.

-Task 5 or Homework - Think you've got it?
+Homework - Think you've got it?
 If so, complete these two worksheet activities.

-Six Figure Grid References
+Six Figure Grid References on Maps

 Picture